|The Police Administration Team|

 Lt.
 Dellatorre is currently the department’s senior training officer and is considered a subject matter expert in all aspects of law enforcement, instructing in high liability fields such as firearms, defensive tactics, patrol procedures, taser, chemical agent use, and community relations.

 He has managed the Traffic Unit, Traffic Homicide Unit, Facility Maintenance, School Resource Officer Program, Honor Guard, VCOP Program, reserve and auxiliary officers, and has been assigned as special events administrator, ensuring the safety of thousands of visitors during major events.
+He is currently assigned to the Criminal Investigations Division.

 Since 1999, Lt.
 Dellatorre has been an adjunct instructor for the Institute of Public Safety at Eastern Florida State College where he continues to train and teach the next generation of law enforcement officers.